nfcpy/nfcpy/docs/examples/handover-test.rst

 .. option:: --quirks

-   This option causes the handover test client to try support non-compliant implementations if possible and as known.
-The behavioral modifications activated with `--quirks` are:
+   This option causes the handover test client to try support non-compliant implementations as much as possible, including and beyond the ``--relax`` behavor.
+The modifications activated with ``--quirks`` are:

-   * after test procedures are completed the client does not terminate the LLCP link but waits until the link is disrupted to prevent the NFC stack segfault and recovery on pre 4.1 Android devices.
+   * After test procedures are completed the client does not terminate the LLCP link but waits until the link is disrupted to prevent the NFC stack segfault and recovery on pre 4.1 Android devices.
+   * Try sending the handover request message with a SNEP GET request to the remote default SNEP server if the `urn:nfc:sn:handover` service is not available.

 Test Suite
 ----------